Missing AirAsia plane young, basic, hard-working

 LONDON/PARIS The AirAsia plane that went missing on Sunday is young by commercial aircraft standards.
 It has also worked hard and lacks real time engine diagnostics, in accordance with its role as a short-haul aircraft.

 Indonesia AirAsia Flight QZ8501, an Airbus 320-200 with 162 people aboard, lost contact with Jakarta air traffic control at 6:17 a.m.
-(2317 GMT) after taking off from Surabaya airport in Indonesia bound for Singapore, officials said.
+(1917 ET) after taking off from Surabaya airport in Indonesia bound for Singapore, officials said.
 The pilots had asked to change course to avoid bad weather.

 Those figures make the plane between six and seven years old against an industry lifecycle standard of 25 years, operating on a work cycle averaging more than six flights a day since it began service.

-The aircraft's engines were made by French-American venture CFM International, co-owned by General Electric and Safran.
+The aircraft's engines were made by French-American venture CFM International, co-owned by General Electric (GE.N) and Safran (SAF.PA).

 AirAsia subscribes to a GE maintenance service that may include real-time diagnostics or monitoring, according to the GE website.